 - Increases libido

 - Be aware that using medroxyprogesterone is linked with cancer.
 The risk is small, but be aware.
-When possible, use human bioidentical progesterone and NOT a progestin, like medroxyprogesterone, which is strongly linked to breast cancer.
-Much of the confusion in the literature is due to problems associated with medroxyprogesterone.
+When possible, use human bioidentical progesterone and NOT a progestin.
+Medroxyprogesterone is linked to breast cancer.
+Much of the confusion in the literature is due to problems associated with medroxyprogesterone and other xenobiotic progestins.

-- You can purchase estrogen and progesterone creams on Amazon.
+- You can purchase progesterone creams over-the-counter.
 Look for a cream with USP certification.
 There are many good choices.
-The USP certification means the estrogen and progesterone are as good as that found in prescription grade creams or patches.
+The USP certification means the estrogen and progesterone are as good as that found in prescription-grade creams or patches.